 Treatments for genital rashes depend on the cause of the rash, but include topical cream and medicated ointments.

-For instance, while waiting to be diagnosed by a doctor, an over-the-counter hydrocortisone cream or spray may help with itchy rashes.
+For instance, while waiting to be diagnosed by a doctor, an over-the-counter hydrocortisone cream or spray may help with an itchy rash on the penis or vagina.
 Doctors commonly prescribe creams such as these to treat symptoms while they are investigating an exact cause.
 Hydrocortisone cream may also be purchase online.

 Body lice and pubic lice are usually removed with a medicated wash.
 This is left on the genitals for a long time to kill the infestation, and then rinsed away.
 Scabies is usually treated with medicated ointments and creams.